RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

    ![copilot-pbir-reportheme](resources/img/copilot-pbir-reportheme.png)

-3. Open **Visual Studio Code** and the PBIP folder
+3. Open the PBIP folder with **Visual Studio Code**.
 4. Open [**GitHub Copilot chat**](https://docs.github.com/en/copilot/how-tos/use-chat/use-chat-in-ide) by clicking the Copilot icon next to the search bar or pressing `CTRL+SHIFT+I`
 5. Ensure the mode is set to **Agent** to ensure that Copilot has visibility and can edit the opened PBIP folder
    ![copilot-agent-mode](resources/img/copilot-agent-mode.png)
 > [!TIP]
-> Learn about **Agent mode** where Copilot can analyze all your code folder and edit multiple files.
-Learn more about Agent mode in the [documentation](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode)
+> In [**Agent mode**](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode) **GitHub Copilot** can analyze all your code folder and apply edits to your files.
-6. Type in the chat `Analyze the position property of the visual.json files of the Power BI report in Sales.Report folder and build a SVG wireframe with name 'Wireframe.svg'` and execute.
+6. Type in the chat `Analyze the position property of ALL the visual.json files of the Power BI report in Sales.Report folder.
+And build a SVG wireframe with name Wireframe.svg and color the shapes with different colors by visualType.` and execute.

     **GitHub Copilot** will read all the visual.json position configuration and build a wireframe of the report as SVG: